 The Administrative Record (AR) contains documents prepared and/or considered by the Trustees during the NRDA process (Appendix B).
 The information provided in the AR can facilitate public participation during restoration planning and will be available for use in future administrative or judicial review of trustee actions to the extent provided by federal and state law.
-Additional information and documents, including public comments received on the Draft DAPRP and restoration planning documents, will be included when complete.
-Arrangements to review the AR or obtain copies of documents in the AR should be made in advance by contacting the Louisiana Oil Spill Coordinator's Office at the address provided in the previous section.
+Additional information and documents will be included when complete.
+Arrangements to review the AR or obtain copies of documents in the AR should be made in advance by contacting the Louisiana Oil Spill Coordinator's Office at the address provided below: